InboxSDK/InboxSDK/readme.md

 The PlatformImplementation object instantiates either a GmailDriver or InboxDriver object and uses it to do its DOM manipulations.
 The Driver object is not directly exposed to the application.
+This pattern is used often.
+For example, each Driver object has a getComposeViewDriverStream() method which returns a Kefir stream of objects following the ComposeViewDriver interface.
+The PlatformImplementation's Compose object takes the ComposeViewDriver object and instantiates a ComposeView object wrapping it, adding some logic common to both Gmail and Inbox, and this ComposeView object is what is exposed to the extension.

 ## src/injected-js/